 MingDa Li (M.Sc. candidate, Agricultural Economics) is currently examining the effect of cross-season farming on food security, nutrition and shock resilience in rural Malawi.
 His research interest lies in agriculture and rural development issues in developing countries.
 He holds a B.A. in Economics from McGill University.

 Wendy Song (M.Sc. student, Agricultural Economics) is currently working on the adoption of soil organic matter-enhancing technologies in Québec.
 Her research interests include environmental economics, resource management and quantitative ecology.
-She holds a B.Sc. in mathematics with a minor economics from McGill University.
+She holds a B.Sc. in Mathematics with a minor in Economics from McGill University.

 I am so proud and honoured to work and have worked with amazing students who continue to do extraordinary things!
 The list below shows my former students’ first job after obtaining their graduate degree at McGill University.

 - Nicoletta Giulivi, Mott MacDonald, International Development Consultant